 About 30 people from 10 countries met last week in Johannesburg for to share lessons about “multi-stakeholder processes for systemic change”, take stock of the state of capacity and think about how to significantly enhance MSP4Change.
 The event was co-sponsored by the Change Alliance and the Southern Africa Trust.
 Blogpost by Steven Waddell in Net Dev.

 CD Monitor: A sea change in agri-food

 An online article by Capacity.org on the Seas of Change Initative.
 Over the next few decades, there will be extensive and unprecedented change in global agri-food systems.
 When taken together, the growing demand for food, the effects of climate change, the need to respond to poverty and hunger and the rapid decline of natural resources mean that ‘business as usual’ is no longer an option.

 What works when scaling inclusive agri-food markets?

 100 international partners attended the learning workshop What works when scaling inclusive agri-food markets? of the Seas of Change Initiative.
-Coordinated by the Centre for Development Innovation, Wageningen UR, this was the first step in an initiative to scale up the agri-food market – in a way that includes all players.
+Coordinated by the Wageningen Centre for Development Innovation, Wageningen University & Research, this was the first step in an initiative to scale up the agri-food market – in a way that includes all players.
 Blogpost PAEPARD.